marksward/gravtoday/pages/01.blog/great-resources-for-keeping-up-to-date-with-iot/item.md

 > Your website doesn't constitute your web presence — much less your digital presence — and your home page is increasingly irrelevant.
 (Gartner Research Vice President Mick MacComascaigh)

-Forrester share a very useful [assessment checklist](http://blogs.forrester.com/f/b/users/pleclare/blog_1.gif)
+Forrester share a very useful [assessment checklist](http://blogs.forrester.com/f/b/users/pleclare/blog_1.gif) to help evaluate your maturity.

+Liferay host a wide range of resources (and a very nicely designed site).
+My current bookmark is thier short intro to [What is Digital Customer Experience?](https://www.liferay.com/resources/l?title=digital-customer-experience)